NewCenturyParty/21st_Century_Act/21st_Century_Act/13_Part_XIII_Ecological_Stewardship.md

 (2) The Chief Environmental Economist shall be supported by, and required to consult with, an Environmental Economics Council, who shall not govern, but provide expert advice and recommendations to the Chief Environmental Economist, which must be made publicly accessible on git.canada.ca.
 Should the Chief Environmental Economist choose not to follow the recommendation given by the Environmental Economics Council, they must give a written justification as to why, also published on git.canada.ca, which is subject to Parliamentary review.

-(3) The Environmental Economics Council shall be composed of the following 21 representatives, in rotating five-year terms, from three distinct stakeholder groups.
+(3) The Environmental Economics Council shall be composed of the following 21 representatives, in rotating five-year terms, from three distinct stakeholder groups:

-(4) Seven representatives chosen by the Governor in Council, which must include experts in environment and economic policy, risk assessment and management, and environmental science;
+    (a) Seven representatives chosen by the Governor in Council, which must include experts in environment and economic policy, risk assessment and management, and environmental science;

-(2) Seven representatives chosen by civic lottery, as defined under section 3 of this Act; and
+    (b) Seven representatives chosen by civic lottery, as defined under section 3 of this Act; and

-(3) Seven representatives chosen by Indigenous governing bodies, such as the Assembly of First Nations, Inuit Tapiriit Kanatami, and the Métis National Council.
+    (c) Seven representatives chosen by Indigenous governing bodies, such as the Assembly of First Nations, Inuit Tapiriit Kanatami, and the Métis National Council.

 (4) The Environmental Economics Council shall be supported by the Environmental Economics Expertise Panel, which shall be composed of experts in education, environmental and economic policy, risk assessment and management, and environmental science, to give expert and timely advice to the Environmental and Economics Council in such a way that ensures even a layperson chosen by civic lottery shall be able to learn and participate.